Pardomatas/BinarySearchApp/README.md

 Binary search demonstration

-Basic use of a binary search data structure.
+Basic use of a binary search data structure in Java.